harrycresswell/harry/content/page/uses.md

 My [Apple AirPods Pro](https://www.apple.com/airpods-pro/) were a more recent purchase, and I only have good things to say–one of the best Apple product releases in a good while.

 I work at a [606 Universal Shelving System Desk Shelf](https://www.vitsoe.com/gb/606/components#desk-shelf).
-Combined with the shelving itslef, this the most expensive piece of furniture I own.
-But I use it everyday, so it was well worth the price.
+Combined with the rest of the shelving, this the most expensive piece of furniture I own.
+But I use it everyday, and it’s home to many of my favourite books, so it was well worth the price.

 I sit on a [Herman Miller Aeron Chair](https://www.hermanmiller.com/en_gb/products/seating/office-chairs/aeron-chairs/) which I found on eBay for a decent price.

 ## Design

 [Figma](https://www.figma.com/) is my go-to design tool.
 I find myself using it for all sorts of design related work, not just UI.
-However, since the Adobe takeover, I’ve been looking into an open-source competitor called [Penpot](https://penpot.app/)**, particularly for personal projects.
+However, since the Adobe takeover, I’ve been looking into using [Penpot](https://penpot.app/)**, an open-source competitor, particularly for personal projects.

 [Affinity Photo](https://affinity.serif.com/en-gb/photo/) has replaced Photoshop as my choice for photo editing and creating raster based graphics.
 Affinity software is fast, intuitive to learn and you can’t beat a one-off payment over a monthly subscription.